No relations have yet been associated.

 Definition contributed by MLewis about five years ago:a commercially developed computerized assessment battery designed to detect early signs of cognitive impairmentREVISION 1

-Definition contributed by NNichols about seven years ago:Overview The first automated neuropsychological battery developed for clinical practice-fast, reliable, extremely efficient Target specific concerns of cognitive impairment in adults with the updated MicroCog™: Assessment of Cognitive Functioning Windows® Edition (MicroCog™ for Windows®).
+Definition contributed by NNichols about eight years ago:Overview The first automated neuropsychological battery developed for clinical practice-fast, reliable, extremely efficient Target specific concerns of cognitive impairment in adults with the updated MicroCog™: Assessment of Cognitive Functioning Windows® Edition (MicroCog™ for Windows®).
 This version includes significant enhancements and is optimized for Windows®.
 Content This computer administered battery tests individuals with 18 subtests that contribute to summary scores for nine interrelated cognitive areas: • Attention/Mental Control • Memory • Spatial Processing • Reasoning/Calculation • Reaction Time • Information Processing Accuracy • Information Processing Speed • Cognitive Functioning • Cognitive Proficiency Efficient Screener or Diagnostic Instrument • Flexible-allows you to choose which subtests to administer • Provides differential diagnosis across a wide population Two Forms • Standard Form (60 to 90 minutes) • Short Form (30 to 45 minutes) User Friendly Most examinees can complete the test quickly and with minimal assistance after a brief orientation by a testing assistant.
 Test-Retest, Store Data MicroCog for Windows® stores test data and is proven effective in testretest situations to monitor a patient's ongoing cognitive status.
 A report is automatically provided at the end of each administration.
 Other Features and Benefits • For a broad age range (18-89 years) • Fast administration time (30 to 90 minutes) • Results do not vary across cultural differences • Does not require computer literacy or Internet access (PC-based) • Report credits embedded in software application (separate use counter not required) Special Uses • Screening for dementia or Alzheimer's • Determining driving fitness • Evaluating airline pilots (approved by Federal Aviation Administration for re-certification) • Testing neurological function of athletes-pre- and postView Term Event Log